 In accordance with Article 7.29 of the Act, on the advice of the Examination Board, which acts as a Colloquium Doctum Committee for this purpose, the Executive Board may exempt persons aged 21 years and older who do not meet the previous educational entry requirement, as referred to in Article 6.1, from this requirement, provided that their suitability for one of the study programs is proven on the basis of an admission assessment.
+The age of 21 must be reached no later than August 31 of the calendar year in which the program for which the candidate wishes to enroll begins.
 During the admission assessment, it will be examined whether the candidate's previous education and experience offers sufficient guarantees for the successful completion of the studies and whether any deficiencies, particularly as regards mathematics, biology, modern languages, and Dutch, should be corrected.
 This admission assessment may consist of the successful completion of the pre-Bachelor's program at Tilburg University.